 Time commitment: RCIA begins in August and continues through Tuesday after Easter.
-RCIA classes are held on Tuesday evenings at the parish, and may include some Sunday liturgies.
+RCIA classes are held on Tuesday evenings at IC, and may include some Sunday liturgies.

 Treasure/Blessing received: To sense the richness of the faith, to be woven into the tapestry that is our Church.

 Stewardship opportunity: To deepen understanding and appreciation of sacred Scripture.